 A final note before we get started – I was really very proud of several of these looks at the time that I did them.
 Some were done before I started my blog, but I photographed them because I had the idea of a blog in the back of my mind.
 Some were done later and it was only after I photographed them and found myself comparing my pictures to others I saw online that I decided they weren’t good enough to post.
 Still others were done after I’d been blogging a while and I just had an off day.
 My point here is that if you do a nail art look that’s imperfect, but you still feel proud of it – that’s fantastic!
 You should feel proud of it.
-I know that I was brimming with pride over some of my earliest nail art that looked dreadful in comparison with the gorgeous, finished pictures I was seeing on some of my favourite blogs.
+I know that I was brimming with pride over some of my earliest nail art that looked dreadful in comparison with the gorgeous, finished pictures I was seeing on some of my favourite blogs and models on instagram.
 That’s how this love for nail art was born!

 Enough waffling!
 Without further ado, here are 10 of my biggest nail flops presented from oldest to newest.